LocNguyen9501/SecretsApp/README.md

 # SecretsApp
-This is the App that reveals secret.
+This is the App that help people to reveals secret anonymously.
 App has login and register for users and also have security and authentication features.
 App also has cookies.